Bira/octopus-carnival/_drafts/dfrpg-adventurers-martial-artist.md

 Yes, that does mean that in a humorous campaign you might be able to spot a martial artist by their tattered robes and incredibly expensive heavy boots and gauntlets.

+## The "This Ain't D&D" section

+DFRPG Martial Artists are pretty similar to D&D monks in concept, with the main differences being in their specific capabilities.
+Monks have this weird grab-bag of powers that are mostly taken from those awful Destroyer novels from the 70s and 80s, while the Martial Artist selection here tends to be a bit more focused.
+And you can also get them in any order you want, this being a point-based game and all.